- Tutorials > Why Topology Optimisation Matters for Additive Manufacturing

 What is topology optimisation?

-Traditional approaches to manufacturing designs often do not take into consideration the unique capabilities of additive manufacturing to create complex parts that could not otherwise be designed using traditional manufacturing methods.
-With the complexity of design offered by additive manufacturing, designing for additive manufacturing requires a different approach.
+Traditional approaches to manufacturing designs are often limited in the types of designs that can be produced.
+With the complexity of design offered by additive manufacturing, designing for AM requires a different approach.

 Topology optimisation: a new approach